David-DiGioia/vulkan-diagrams/README.md

 ## Pipeline barriers

 This diagram shows the general use of pipeline barriers and how they create execution dependencies and memory dependencies.
-The specific example in the diagram shows the pipeline barrier which transfers the image's layout from VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL to VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL.
+The specific example in the diagram shows the pipeline barrier which transfers the image's layout from `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL` to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`.
 This is performed after copying the image data from a buffer into the image, to prepare the image to be read from shaders.
 This example was taken [from the texture mapping chapter of Vulkan Tutorial](https://vulkan-tutorial.com/Texture_mapping/Images).

 The set names and quotes are taken directly from [the spec](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/vkspec.html#synchronization-dependencies).